 childhood, and it still stands me in good stead (whatever that means, but it sounds good here) today,

-hen I want to scare off a yapping dog, or start the whole neighborhood barking for no good
+especially when I want to scare off a yapping dog, or start the whole neighborhood barking for no good

 reason.
 I know that's a skill others long to attain, but fail miserably.
 So there.....Nyah.....(sticks out tongue.)